folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 #### Request management

-Determine whether you want to allow recalls and/or holds.

 All of the fields in this section are optional.
 If you leave them blank, the recall return interval and minimum guaranteed loan period default to zero.